NethServer/docs/administrator-manual/en/mail.rst

    pair: email; local network only
    triple: email; private; internal

-Sometimes a company forbids communications from the external world using personal email addresses.
+Sometimes a company forbids communications from outside the organization using personal email addresses.
 The :guilabel:`Local network only` option blocks the possibility of an address to receive email from the outside.
 Still the "local network only" address can be used to